Keep in Touch

 December 2024

 Seacology’s Joe Clerici, Program Coordinator Ricel Almadovar, and Field Representative Ferdie Marcelo saw the new program in action.
 In Gubat, over a hundred enthusiastic high school kids, teachers, and community members received their new gear before heading into the Tulay sa Tibo mangrove forest for an interpretive walk (and some trash pickup).
 Back at school, they had two hours of intense competition.
-In Lobo, primary schoolers planted mangrove seedlings and a basketball tournament–the first of many events to come.
+In Lobo, primary schoolers planted mangrove seedlings and played in a basketball tournament–the first of many events to come.

 Read more